How do I begin?

 What if I am selling a bred doe?

 When selling a bred doe, the seller will still be responsible to transfer the doe to the buyer.
-The seller must provide a service memo with the exposure dates and the exposed buck to the new buyer and to Pedigree International during the dam transfer.
+The seller must provide a service memo with the exposure dates of the doe to the mating buck to the new buyer and to Pedigree International during the dams transfer.
 Completion of the back of the registry certificate (service memo section) will satisfy this requirement.
 Both the seller and the buyer should maintain a copy of the service memo with the required data.
 If progeny is conceived, the buyer of the doe must then present a copy of the service memo when registering the new offspring.

 What kind of documentation will I need to register kids out of artificial insemination and embryo transfers?